openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 |          |lastUpdate   |DateTime |yes      |Timestamp of the last measurement                                                     |

 The roller positioning calibration has to be performed using the Shelly App before the position can be set in percent.

+Refer to [Smartify Roller Shutters with openHAB and Shelly[(doc/UseCaseSmartRoller.md) for more details on optimizinh your roller setup.

 ### Shelly 2.5 - relay mode (thing-type:shelly25-relay)